 Midlothian Higher Education Center

 Bachelor's degree options through the Midlothian Higher Education Center include Interdisciplinary with concentrations in EC-6, EC-6 ESL, and EC-6 Bilingual Education for students pursuing a career in teaching.
 Advising is also available for various online bachelor's and master's degrees including business and education concentrations.

 Universities Center at Dallas (UCD)

 Universities Center at Dallas comprises three universities: Texas A&M University-Commerce, the University of North Texas, and The University of Texas at Arlington.
 UCD in Downtown Dallas offers degrees for residents and working professionals in one convenient location from the best universities in DFW!
 You can complete your bachelors, earn your masters, or work towards your doctorate evenings and weekends.
 The Center is connected to the walkway and tunnel system linking downtown buildings.
 It offers secured access and public parking and is served by DART bus routes and the RAIL.
-Office hours are Monday through Friday, 8:30 a.m.-5:00 p.m.
+Administrative office hours are Monday through Friday, 8:30 a.m.-7:00 p.m.
 UCD Student store hours are Monday through Thursday, 4:00 a.m.-7:00 p.m. and Saturday, 9:00 a.m.-12:00p.m.
 To learn more about the programs offered at the UCD, please visit our website at www.ucddowntown.org

 International Studies Program